OliverVea/Olve.Grids/src/Demo/README.md

 ### Tile atlas brushes

-As this library is based on the dual grid system, each tile is assigned four different brushes, each brush corresponding to a corner of the tile.
+As this library is based on the dual grid system, each tile is assigned four different brushes, each brush corresponding to acorner of the tile.

 For example, tile 0 from the tile atlas has the following brushes: